 Cutting oils should be light, evaporating lubricants such as "Low Odor Base Solvent" No. 529-66 available from Ashland Chemical, Charlotte, NC, phone: 800 522 1409.
 Keep the quantity of cutting oil to a minimum to reduce contamination of gloves and to allow easier washing the coated surface.

 WASHING

-Pilkington Eclipse AdvantageTM Low-E Glass has a pyrolytic slightly reflective low-e coating.
+Pilkington Solar-E[TM] glass has a pyrolytic low emissivity coating with a solar IR absorbing layer.
 As with any coated product, care should be taken while washing the glass to prevent damage to the coating.
-The following recommendations are for washing coated glass:

 Mechanical Washing